Adam Temple

 • A claim for unjust enrichment and lawful means conspiracy arising out of a renewed consultancy agreement.

-Adam is regularly involved in litigation against IFAs (including networks of IFAs), tax advisors and similar, including:
+Adam is ranked as a leading junior for professional negligence work in the Legal 500.
+He is regularly involved in litigation against IFAs (including networks of IFAs), tax advisors and similar, including:

 • Claims against an IFA who provided ‘due diligence’ on a tax avoidance scheme involving film finance partnerships.